yodalived/Relationship-Menu/README.md

 - Create personalized relationship menus with custom categories and items
 - Add notes to each menu item
 - Support for multiple people in a relationship
+- Support for multiple menus stored within the app
-- Edit and fill modes for creating and using menus
+- Edit and fill modes for creating and filling out menus
 - Export menus as JSON or PDF
 - Share menus via links (not recommended currently)
-- Local storage to save your work in the browser
+- Uses local storage to save the menus on device only
 - Mobile-friendly responsive design
 - Dark/light mode support